Skill Demand Index

 Jobs Analyzed

-Most employers want Structured Data at basic competency with practical application.
+Most employers want Structured Data at hands-on daily use, not textbook knowledge.

 Overview